IrisC113/study-of-power-outages/README.md

 ### Conclusion
 The analysis provides no substantive evidence for a linear relationship between outage duration and electricity prices.
 The statistically significant group difference warrants further investigation but should not be interpreted as evidence of a direct relationship between these specific variables without additional controls.

-**Final recommendation**: tariff policy development should focus on regional economic factors rather than outage duration, and it is also recommended that more data on regional characteristics be collected to explain the observed patterns of tariff differences.
+**Final Recommendation**: tariff policy development should focus on regional economic factors rather than outage duration, and it is also recommended that more data on regional characteristics be collected to explain the observed patterns of tariff differences.

 ## Framing a Prediction Problem